microsoft/gctoolkit-testdata/README.md

 # Build and Test
 Because the top-level pom file treats each set of logs as a dependency, each set of log files &mdash; gctoolkit-gclogs, gctoolkit-gclogs-rolling, gctoolkit-shenandoah-logs, gctoolkit-zgc-logs &mdash; must be in its own package.
-About all one can do with these log files is release them to github packages.
+About all one can do with these log files is release them to GitHub packages.
 For each package,

 `mvn package deploy`